Bye St. John's - St. John's Board of Trade 📦

 The cute little sad arrow represents money going from the East (Newfoundland) to the West (Amazon's headquarters in Seattle).

-The team wishes to thank Mary Secord, Jennifer Mercer, Jason Hill, Allie Keith, and Daniel Szczepanek for their review and suggestions.
+I wish to thank Mary Secord, Jennifer Mercer, Jason Hill, Dejan Djuric, Allie Keith, and Daniel Szczepanek for their review and suggestions.